William Johnson Fox: South Place Chapel circle

 In 1817 Fox moved to London, becoming minister of Parliament Court Chapel.
 In 1824 he moved the congregation to South Place Chapel, in Finsbury on the edge of the City of London, which had been built specifically for him.
 Around Fox and the chapel there gathered a group of progressive thinkers, including feminists and, through William Lovett, some adherents of Chartism.
 The circle included Sophia Dobson Collet, who saw some of Fox's sermons into print; Mary Leman Gillies, who wrote on women's rights; and Caroline Ashurst Stansfeld, whose marriage to James Stansfeld was conducted by Fox.

 Fox's position as a leading Unitarian minister was jeopardized in 1834 when he left his wife for one of his wards, and became an advocate of freer divorce.
 The Chapel's committee, led by Thomas Field Gibson's father Thomas Gibson, accepted Fox's resignation, which led to Fox's removal from the British Unitarian ministry and a secession of fifty families from the Chapel.
 He set up a new household in the Craven Hill area of Bayswater and re-established himself as a preacher of rationalism.
 Charles Hardwick grouped Fox with Theodore Parker and Robert William Mackay as proponents of "absolute religion".
 Fox's public presence became increasingly that of a commentator on social and political matters.
 The South Place chapel itself eventually lost its identification with Unitarianism, becoming the South Place Ethical Society.

 Politician

-As a supporter of the Anti-Corn-Law movement, Fox won celebrity as an impassioned orator and journalist, and from 1847 to 1862 he intermittently represented Oldham in Parliament as a Liberal.
+As a supporter of the Anti-Corn-Law movement, Fox won celebrity as an impassioned orator and journalist, and from 1847 to 1862 he intermittently represented Oldham in Parliament as a Radical and later a Liberal.